DigitalTrustProtocol/DWoTR/Trust.md

 The DWoTR system is comprised of various components, using a blockchain, a graph database, a browser, and API services, which work together to facilitate communication, aggregation, and analysis of trust and reputation data.

+This document will describe the fundamental philosophical perspectives in the DWoTR system.

 Trust
 -----